What is business agility?

 - Speed to market: In today’s competitive business environment, moving quickly and adapting to change is critical.
-Business agility allows organizations to get new products and services to market faster, which can be a significant advantage over slower-moving competitors.
+It allows organizations to get new products and services to market faster, which can be a significant advantage over slower-moving competitors.

 - Improved customer satisfaction: By rapidly responding to changing customer needs and demands, businesses can improve satisfaction levels and grow their customer base.

-- Increased efficiency: Business agility enables businesses to streamline processes and become more efficient in operating.
+- Increased efficiency: It enables businesses to streamline processes and become more efficient in operating.
 This can lead to cost savings and improved profitability.

 - Greater adaptability: An agile organization is better able to deal with unexpected events or opportunities and unforeseen problems.